 - Alt+K - Open statistics dialog

-- Alt+Left - Change positioning mode of a page frame
+- Alt+Left - Change alignment of editor window

 - Alt+B - Open matte background customization dialog